COALAIP/specs/README.md

 #### Proposed Transformation

-Schema.org's existing schemata already covers a large number of the RRM Creation's use cases.
+Schema.org's existing schemata already covers a large number of the RRM `Creation`'s use cases.
+Not only is the vocabulary of [schema.org/CreativeWork](http://schema.org/CreativeWork) quite extensive, there are also a number of subtypes that can be used to define specific creation mediums (e.g.
-Not only is the vocabulary of [schema.org/CreativeWork](http://schema.org/CreativeWork) quite extensive, there are also a number of subtypes that can be used to define specifics about a creation (e.g. [schema.org/Book](http://schema.org/Book)).
-However, one distinction to highlight is how an RRM Creation has two `CreationMode`s: one for perceivable Creations (called `Manifestation`s) and one for abstract Creations (called `Work`s).
+[schema.org/Book](http://schema.org/Book)).
+However, one distinction to highlight is how an RRM `Creation` encompasses two `CreationMode`s: one for perceivable `Creation`s (`Manifestation`s) and one for abstract `Creation`s (`Work`s).
 Transforming to JSON-LD, we get:

 ```javascript